-- Multiple simultaneous calls to pthread_join() specifying the same target thread have undefined results. - The behavior is undefined if the value specified by the thread argument to pthread_join() does not refer to a joinable thread. - The behavior is undefined if the value specified by the thread argument to pthread_join() refers to the calling thread. - Failing to join with a thread that is joinable produces a "zombie thread".
+- Multiple simultaneous calls to pthread\join() specifying the same target thread have undefined results. - The behavior is undefined if the value specified by the thread argument to pthread\join() does not refer to a joinable thread. - The behavior is undefined if the value specified by the thread argument to pthread\join() refers to the calling thread. - Failing to join with a thread that is joinable produces a "zombie thread".
 Each zombie thread consumes some system resources, and when enough zombie threads have accumulated, it will no longer be possible to create new threads (or processes).

-The following listing shows a simple example that creates a single thread and waits for it using pthread_join(), collecting and printing its exit status.
+The following listing shows a simple program that creates a single thread and waits for it using pthread\join(), collecting and printing its exit status.

-Listing 10.1: Simple example of thread creation with join
+Listing 10.5: Simple example of thread creation with join